A Computationally Efficient Maximum A Posteriori Sequence Estimation via Stein Variational Inference: A Brief Overview of Stein Variational Gradient Descent method

 The samples generated by SVGD, denoted as $\{x_i\}_{i=1}^{N_s}$, serve a dual purpose in variational inference.
 First, they provide an empirical approximation of the optimal distribution $q^\star(x)$ in~\eqref{eq::VI_KLD} as $q^\star(x)= \frac{1}{N_s}\sum\nolimits_{i=1}^{N_s} \delta(x - x^i)$.
 Second, and equally important, these particles are commonly interpreted as representative samples from the target distribution $p(x)$ itself.
-Unlike traditional sampling methods such as MC or MCMC, which generate independent samples through stochastic processes, SVGD produces a deterministic set of interacting particles that collectively capture the structure of complex, potentially multimodal distributions.
-This deterministic particle-based representation offers computational advantages for downstream tasks, including efficient parallel computation and natural handling of multimodal posterior structures.
+Unlike traditional sampling methods such as MC or MCMC, which generate independent samples through stochastic processes, SVGD produces a deterministic set of interacting particles that collectively capture the structure of complex, potentially multimodal distributions through optimization-driven particle transport.
+This deterministic mechanism fundamentally differs from the random sampling variability inherent in Monte Carlo methods, offering computational advantages for downstream tasks, including efficient parallel computation and natural handling of multimodal posterior structures.
 Consequently, SVGD has emerged as a powerful sampling tool for approximate inference in high-dimensional and multimodal scenarios where traditional sampling methods face significant challenges.

-Conventional SVGD addresses stationary problems, whereas we extend it to sequential inference in a state estimation framework, as discussed in the next section.
+Conventional SVGD addresses stationary inference problems, where the target distribution does not evolve over time.
+In contrast, state estimation in dynamical systems requires sequential inference over trajectories, where temporal dependencies between states must be preserved.
+In the next section, we extend SVGD to this sequential setting by developing a framework that leverages SVGD's particle transport to approximate time-evolving conditional distributions while maintaining the Markov structure of dynamical systems, enabling efficient MAP sequence estimation via dynamic programming.